 An outstanding residential environment is essential to Bucknell's academic and educational mission.
 Our residence halls are filled with student-led programming and initiatives, which create an appealing living environment and help our students develop as leaders.
 The social, academic and personal opportunities that flourish in these communities strengthen the entire undergraduate experience. — Amy Badal, Dean of Students

-Just as planned academic buildings seek to better integrate scholarly disciplines, planned improvements to the residential campus will better integrate academic and non-academic areas.
-The intent is to blur lines between where students work and play, to create a more holistic educational experience that will nurture active minds.
+Just as planned academic buildings seek to better integrate scholarly disciplines, improvements to the residential campus will better integrate academic and non-academic areas.

-Bucknell's last campaign resulted in significant improvements to student life on campus, including the McDonnell residence hall (2000) and the Kenneth Langone Athletic & Recreation Center (2003).
-New donor support will take the concept of flexible student housing and beneficial common areas even further by creating a new apartment-style facility that includes social spaces, a computer lab, grab-and-go dining, and even a satellite office of the Career Development Center.
+Our last campaign resulted in significant improvements to student life on campus, including the McDonnell residence hall (2000) and the Kenneth Langone Athletic & Recreation Center (2003).
+Our new residential quad continues the University's investment in the finest living and learning spaces.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.